 The MP’s show up, tell me to have a nice day after they hear the story in which I didn’t really even speak a word, and tell her to walk over to the MP car.
 Not sure what happened after that, as I went back inside.
 Oh and as for her spreading the rumor of my daughter being a thief.
 At first she said she didn’t tell anyone, then a couple of minutes later, said she told S’s Dad.
 Honestly, she couldn’t seem to keep any story straight she was giving me.
 The point here is she spread a rumor IN FRONT OF her child who then spread that rumor to other children which makes her just of guilty of bullying as it does her child.

 Now, I usually don’t air my dirty laundry, but this story needed to be told to make a point.
 Plus I want you all to know that I go through the same things as you do.
 Just because I am a writer doesn’t mean I am shielded from what has become your typical living on post experience.
 I do want to state that all of the above is unacceptable behavior.
 First off, Military Spouses share a unique bond.
 Things are hard enough being a Military Spouse without other spouses starting rumors and making trouble!
 STOP IT!
 GROW UP!
 You are no longer in high school.
-You wear the rank of Military Spouse and you are making us all look bad not to mention, guess what?
+You are making us all look bad not to mention, guess what?
 It also reflects badly upon your spouse!
 Instead of spreading rumors and acting like a child, act like an adult.
 Get to know your neighbor.
 Don’t spread rumors.
 If you have an issue with a child, go to the parent calmly and without accusations!
 Believe it or not, almost all situations can be diffused in a calm manner without the need for name calling, yelling, or rudeness.
 ACT LIKE AN ADULT!
 Your children model your behavior!
 So if you’re going around acting like a bully, so will your child.
 And for the love of God, don’t allow your children to be involved in what is an adult conversation.
 They don’t need to hear what you’re saying.

 Bullying in this country has gotten out of control, and to know that Military Spouses are bullying other Military Spouses and children is absolutely disgraceful and disgusting!
 Yes, spreading rumors is a form of bullying.
 Just shut your mouth!
 Teach your children that spreading rumors is inappropriate behavior and will not be tolerated.
 Could you imagine how nice it would be to live in a community where the adults acted like adults and handled both good and bad situations like adults?
 We already have enough stress in our lives.
 Why do you feel the need to create more?
 STOP IT!